florianfeigl/webapps/182bit/README.md

-## 182BIT.ORG
+## 182BIT
 Proof of concept project.
-Planned features include:

 * Creating a web framework backbone using FastAPI
 * Monitoring servers
-* Maybe tutorials
 * Nextcloud service
+* Create a service to run the app instead of starting gunicorn/uvicorn via a sh-file.